A camp for young people touched by terror

 The campers begin the week by engaging with each other on a very personal level and then stretch themselves to discuss the political.
 They yearn for an end to violence and bloodshed.

-"It's kind of disheartening to see that even after 15 years, there's still acts of terror that go on all around the world," says Pierce O'Hagan, 16, who was just over a year old when his father was killed.
+"It's kind of disheartening to see that even after 15 years, there's still acts of terror that go on all around the world," says Pierce O'Hagan

+, 16, who was just over a year old when his father was killed.

 Thomas O'Hagan, a New York City firefighter, climbed the stairs of the north tower of the World Trade Center that day.
 He gave his life to help others, a tragedy that motivates Pierce to aim high in life.